twissandra/twissandra/README.md

 Now go to http://127.0.0.1:8000/ and you can play with Twissandra!

-## Upgrade

-If you're running ericflo's Twissandra right now, you'll need to migrate your data to the new schema layout.
-Here's the steps:

-### Kill the running webserver.
-### Swap out the code.
-Create a new virtualenv for this code and switch to it, then either link the requirements or download them again.
-They're not that big.

-    cd twissfork
-    virtualenv ENV
-    source ENV/bin/activate
-    pip install -U -r twissandra/requirements.txt

-### Run the migrator.
-NOTE: If you have a large amount of data, consider silencing the output of the migrator.
-If you have a toy dataset, then it will just look pretty.

-    python migrate.py

-### Compact the database.
-This is optional, as cassandra will compact itself soon anyway.

-    CASS_0.6/bin/nodetool -h 127.0.0.1 compact

-### Restart the webserver
-...and continue playing with Twissandra.

 ## Schema Layout

 In Cassandra, the way that your data is structured is very closely tied to how